-A Modal overlays content on top of the whole Screen.
+A Modal overlays content on top of the Screen.
 You can nest other child components, like Views, Buttons, and Text Inputs inside the Modal.

 For example, maybe you want to show an alert to a user when something happens in your app - the Modal is great way to handle this.
 Or, if you need to show a confirmation/prompt dialog, a Modal is also a good option.